opencv/opencv/modules/highgui/doc/user_interface.rst

     :param flags: The mouse callback flags parameter.

+For regular mice with a scroll-wheel, delta will be a multiple of 120.
+The value 120 corresponds to a one notch rotation of the wheel or the threshold for action to be taken and one such action should occur for each delta.
+Some high-precision mice with higher-resolution freely-rotating wheels may generate smaller values.

 For EVENT_MOUSEWHEEL positive and negative values mean forward and backward scrolling, respectively.
 For EVENT_MOUSEHWHEEL, where available, positive and negative values mean right and left scrolling, respectively.

 .. note::

-    Mouse-wheel event are currently available only on Windows.
-On Windows Units are usually multiples of 120.
+    Mouse-wheel events are currently supported only on Windows.

 setTrackbarPos
 ------------------